Nabucco is dead – but thats what fossils are

 Why should that be different for a gas pipeline?

 Big infrastructure projects need to sell themselves to everyone in the future.
 Consumers will have to be convinced why the investment is worth it.
 Suppliers have to be brought on board and clear rules of engagement have to be established and enforced.
-Once one knows what beast he deals with its much easier to come on board.
+Once one knows what beast he deals with it’s much easier to come on board.
 Nabucco tried to be all things to everybody.
-TAP was much more limited and specific with its approach.
+TAP was much more limited and specific in its approach.

 Nabucco was conceived as a project for Iranian gas first, then it was Egypt, then Irak for a short time and the Caspian was always lingering in the background as a stopgap if nothing else works.
 What do you think the Azeris thought when they found that only they remained?